wfi/maeden/README.md

 ## To Do

+* create an abstract agent-controller class that KeyboardController extends and that other classes could extend as well
 * when simulation ends
 (in the case where eating the food is the ultimate goal), send disconnect signals to any other agents currently connected